vishnu-rvb/GSS-PDI-Form/README.md

 PDI inspectors and Issues to be provided with addable and removable fields

 All the details are to be posted in an one drive specified excel file

+# Menu
+A simple menu where users can select to either enter data or fill or make PDI reports

+# GSS PDI report